xiufengliu/uncertainty_id/README.md

 For questions, issues, or support:
 - Open an issue on GitHub
 - Review the examples in the `examples/` directory
-- Check the experimental results in `experiment_results/`
+- Check the documentation and code comments